JuDelCo/Core/README.md

 	"com.judelco.core": "https://github.com/JuDelCo/Core.git",
 ```

-otherwise, use this package as it is in native C# applications, as it doesn't have dependencies with Unity.
+otherwise, use this package as it is in native C# applications, it will work just fine.

 Contents